Streaming Parrotron for on-device speech-to-speech conversion: Experimental results and discussion

-In Table~\ref{tab:decoder_vocoder_stream}, we benchmark the latency, Real Time Factor (RTF) which is the ratio of the input duration to processing time, and the TFLite model size when using the streaming decoder for both vocoders.
+In Table~\ref{tab:decoder_vocoder_stream}, we benchmark the latency, Real Time Factor (RTF is the ratio of the input duration to processing time), the TFLite model size and memory footprint when using the streaming decoder for both vocoders.
 To reduce the model size, we apply int8 post training quantization and report the impact on size and latency.
 In all these experiments, the streaming decoder generates two frames per call and the vocoder converts them into 25ms of audio.

 We observe that the model size of {\sGL} is 0.1MB, which is a key advantage over {\sMelGAN} (25MB).
 While {\sMelGAN} requires a larger memory footprint, it is fully convolutional, allowing us to process multiple samples per streaming inference step in parallel -- a major latency advantage over sequential vocoders, such as {\sGL} and WaveRNN~\cite{WaveRNN}.
 We also find that the use of int8 version of the decoder exert substantial improvements for all metrics over float32 (as shown on Table~\ref{tab:decoder_vocoder_stream}).